infinum/frontend-handbook/JavaScript/React.md

 ### Using props

-If you are using more than one property in a method, preffer accessing them with **object destructuring**.
+If you are using more than one property in a method, you should access them with **object destructuring**.

 ``` jsx
 export class ComponentName extends React.Component {